 Reconstituted VERgin (Botanical alternative to the Aperol Spritz)

-The Reconstituted VERgin is a lovely multi-layered spritz with notes of herbs, spices, seeds, bark, mint, and the sparkle of Prosecco.
-Bubbles and Botanicals make this cocktail mysterious and complex – like my love life.
+The Reconstituted VERgin is a lovely multi-layered botanical spritzer with notes of herbs, spices, seeds, bark, mint, and the sparkle of Prosecco.
+Light and perfect summer cocktail.
+Bubbles and Botanicals make this cocktail mysterious and complex – just like my love life.

 It’s a little-known FACT….TRUTH….
 OK, ABSTRACT CONCEPT, that if you haven’t had sex in 6 months, you are a virgin all over again, and there is conjecture that this magical and earthy elixir may pave the way!
 And if it doesn’t, well it is still absolutely delicious and fresh.

 Move over Aperol Spritz- the Reconstituted VERgin has a lot more moxie, and she is coming for you!

 A spritz is a wine -based cocktail, commonly served as an aperitif in Northeast Italy.

 The spritz has its origins in Veneto, Italy.
 The spritz originated during the 1800s when Austrians visiting Italy would “spritz” or “splash” soda water into the wine glass to make the wine lighter and more to their taste.
 Commonly, a spritz is enjoyed as an aperitif before a meal, or as a digestif after a meal.
 It helps to aid digestion.

 Ingredients generally consist of prosecco, digestive bitters and club soda The spritz cocktail recipe typically features the sweetness of wine and a more bitter liqueur like Aperol, Campari, or Cynar,